 In fact in the early days the pointe shoe tends to hurt the toes of young dancers .

+The square sole also allows for more stability when stepping on the toe because the surface area on which the toe rests is larger.
 To avoid the annoying toe ache, it is also good to wear a layer of thin fabric called a toe protector inside the toe shoe:

 The toe guard will serve to protect the foot from rubbing during movement and consequently prevent blisters.
+There are two types of tip protectors:

 A more economical foam toe protector that is ideal for those who only wear toes for one or two hours a day.